-On 31 March 2001, when Arsenal’s new No.7 scored gem of goal in the North London derby match with Tottenham Hotspur at Highbury, the crowd tearfully remembered one of their favorite sons, who used to wear the same No.7 jersey for the Gunners.
-Just before the match, more than 38,ooo people observed a minute’s silence without the faintest interruption after reports came in that David “Rocky” Rocastle had died in the early hours of 31 March 2001, aged 33.
+On 31 March 2001, when Arsenal’s new No.7 scored a gem of a goal in the North London derby match with Tottenham Hotspur at Highbury, the crowd tearfully remembered one of their favourite sons, who used to wear the same No.7 jersey for the Gunners.
+Just before the match, more than 38,000 people observed a minute’s silence without the faintest interruption after reports came in that David “Rocky” Rocastle had died in the early hours of 31 March 2001, aged 33.

 Rocastle made his debut against Newcastle United in the 1984-85 Season and made 26 league appearances that season.
 By the time, George Graham took over managerial duty from Don Howe at the end of the 1985-86 season, he had established himself as regular in the first team, as so, he won the 1986 Arsenal Player of the Year award.

 On 5 April, 1987, just before his 20th birthday, he won the 1986-87 League Cup winners medal as Arsenal defeated Liverpool 2-1 in the cup final at Wembley.
 Rocastle was one of Arsenal’s best players in that victorious campaign and was rightly bestowed with the honour of being named in the PFA Team of the Year of and won the Barclays Young Player of the Year award.

 He played a leading role in Arsenal’s conquest of the League Championship of 1988-1989.
 Rocastle, the clever playmaker Paul Davis and the powerful midfielder Michael Thomas formed a dynamic and resolute midfield, which represented a new and positive trend at Highbury.
 Arsenal won the title with virtually the last kick of the League season, in extraordinary circumstances.
 It was one which they had to win by two clear goals to take the title at Anfield and they did with a last gasp winner by Michael Thomas.